loft-sh/devpod-provider-aws/README.md

 The provider will inherit the login information from `aws cli` or you can specify in your environment, or in the provider options, the `AWS_ACCESS_KEY_ID=` and `AWS_SECRET_ACCESS_KEY=`

+For example the following should return successful

+`aws sts get-caller-identity`

 ### Creating your first devpod env with aws